 The Level 2 BaselineD NetCDF feed is used to source the POCA data that is used in the point and gridded products.
-The columns used are: height_1_20_ku for the elevations and lat_poca_20_ku and lon poca 20 ku for position.
+The columns used are: height\1\20\ku for the elevations and lat\poca\20\ku and lon\poca\20\ku for position.
 The ESA Product Handbook https://earth.esa.int/documents/10174/125272/CryoSat-Baseline-D-Product-Handbook contains definitions of the column names.

-The latitude and longitude coordinates are transformed to a local coordinate system such as polar stereographic in x and y in metres using a consistent projection with the underlying point data.
+The latitude and longitude coordinates are transformed to a local coordinate system using a consistent projection with the swath point data (see Table 1).
 The difference of POCA elevation to the reference DEM is used as a filter for erroneous data excluding any POCA points that are greater than 100m in difference from a reference DEM.